- Our Commitment

 Commercial customers who are considering installing a distributed generation system 60 kWDC (or 50 kWAC) or greater may be subjected to JEA Standby and Supplemental Service (SS-1) rate.

-Steps to Installing Private Solar
+Before Installing Private Solar

 If you have decided that solar is the right choice for you and your home, below are the steps to take prior to purchasing a system.

-Commercial customers: Determine the rate that will be applied to your commercial account when you connect a PV system
+Commercial customers: Determine the rate that will be applied to your commercial account when you connect a PV system.

 Solar Power Without the Panels